-While the Algarve absorbs the majority of Portugal’s summer swell, those in the know head to Costa de Prata (the Silver Coast), which stretches 150km along the Atlantic between Lisbon and Porto.
+While the Algarve absorbs the majority of Portugal’s summer swell, those in the know head to Costa de Prata (the Silver Coast), which stretches for 150km along the Atlantic shore between Lisbon and Porto.
 The perk of being bookended by two star cities means it’s ripe for road trips, where along the way, you’ll uncover towns such as Nazaré – listed in the Guinness Book of Records for the biggest waves ever surfed, due to the presence of an underwater canyon, which throws up higher-than-houses breaks.
 Your base here is wetsuit-welcoming Noah Surf House, which sits beside Praia Santa Cruz, with upcycled, beachy rooms that run from bungalows to bunks, plus board racks and outdoor showers for washing off the day’s surf.

-Surfers have been flocking to Byron Bay for half a century, crowning it as Australia’s best-known surf town.
-Its population may have grown, but its popularity remains undimmed thanks to beginners breaks at the Pass, advanced swells off Wategos Beach and sunrise surfs by Belongil.
+Surfers have been flocking to Byron Bay for over half a century, crowning it as Australia’s best-known surf town.
+Its population may have grown, but its popularity remains undimmed thanks to beginners breaks at the Pass, advanced swells off Wategos Beach and superlative sunrise surfs by Belongil.
 Half an hour out of town in the bay’s wild hinterland is Blackbird Byron – a nature-nodding retreat comprised of raw concrete, steel and glass.
 Luxurious yet lo-fi pavilions are painted in soul-soothing neutrals, and there’s an on-trend magnesium pool and an open-side kitchen on the Pacific-facing deck primed for post-surf barbies.
 When you’re not out riding the breaks, there’s kayaking, mountain-biking and intrepid treks through the subtropical forest to secret waterfalls.

-SoCal might have given us the Beach Boys, but NorCal remains ‘the last frontier of surfing’ for its wild, rocky, windy coast running from San Francisco up to Oregon.
-You’ll need a thick layer of neoprene and a hearty appetite for adventure to take on these waves, but the rewards reveal themselves in Sonoma at places such as Salmon Creek – a rivermouth break for experienced riders where wipeouts are cushioned by an underwater sandbar.
+SoCal might have given us the Beach Boys, but NorCal remains ‘the last frontier of surfing’ for its wild, windy coast running from San Francisco up to Oregon.
+You’ll need a thick layer of neoprene and a hearty appetite for adventure to take on these waves, but the rewards reveal themselves in Sonoma at Salmon Creek – a rivermouth break for experienced riders where wipeouts are cushioned by an underwater sandbar.
 Due north you can dock in at Timber Cove – an elemental retreat where nature runs wild.
 Here, the sound of waves sets a somnambulant soundtrack to a lodge that once captured the imagination of photographer Ansel Adams and still holds many of his prints today.
 You’ll find Crosley record players in the rooms if you do tire of the oceanic orchestra, plus ping-pong tables and fire pits for hanging out with other real-world escapees.

 Continue your search for the perfect wave with our surf hotels around the world…